Lie Group Variational Collision Integrators for a Class of Hybrid Systems: Lie Group Variational Collision Integrators for the Bouncing Ellipsoid

 \subsection{Discrete Equations of Motion}

-Unlike the Lagrangian, we write the discrete Lagrangian in only one way.
-Hence, we will show the discrete equations of motion away from the point of impact directly from the first result \eqref{eqn:discreteEL} of Theorem \ref{thm:discreteThm}.
+We will obtain the discrete equations of motion away from the point of impact directly from the first result \eqref{eqn:discreteEL} of Theorem \ref{thm:discreteThm}.
 More specifically, the result is obtained by taking the variations of the discrete variables on the discrete action sum and applying the discrete Hamilton's principle.